Cairngorm and Ben Macdui

 | |||

 The slopes leading up to the Munro summits begin from a height of around 650m above sea-level and are never too steep, so in clear summer conditions this is a straightforward route.
 Winter conditions change the situation dramatically, with some parts of the route holding snow into late spring.
+Snow-bunting can be seen all year round and often you'll spot reindeer !

-For the most part of the route, terrain underfoot is on fine, well-maintained paths striking a way through stoney and bouldery ground.
+For most of the route, terrain underfoot is on fine, well-maintained paths striking a way through stoney and bouldery ground.
 There are some wide grass covered plains between Stob Coire an t-Sneachda and Ben Macdui with arctic-like tundra higher up.
-Away from paths, good navigation skills will be needed.
-Some of the route follows the rims of coires above huge drops down to hiddens lochans, beware cornices can extend well beyond the edges in winter.

-Snow-bunting can be seen all year round and often you'll spot reindeer !
 If just aiming up Cairngorm, this is one of the easier Munro routes !

 Show map